scalazone/monix/topics/monix-task-foundations/creationandexecution.md

 It is then kept in `Task`'s internal context and used in the implementation of some of the operators.

 We will learn more about `Scheduler` when we get to concurrency-related topics.
-For now, we will stick to `monix.execution.Scheduler.global` that is a good default.
+For now, we will stick to `monix.execution.Scheduler.global` since it is a good default.

 ### `runToFuture`